How do you reduce paid acquisition costs for a fintech app? You give happy users a reason — and the tools — to invite their friends.

 FinOps exports eligible users and approves distributions

-Referee journey detail
+Referee journey

 Clicks referral link